 Which Series Are NOT Returning?

 Alas, this is a series that never got off of the ground.
 I had plans to catch up on all of these TV shows that I never got to experience because I “had more time available” since the #DLMChallenge was complete.
 But I quickly filled that time with scriptwriting, the aforementioned My Cancer Story, We Need Movies, and Not Quite Hollywood.
-Then I was fortunate enough to work as director for a short film before I left for Los Angeles.
+Then I was fortunate enough to work as a director for a short film before I left for Los Angeles.

 So in short, I still had no time for this series, and I’m not sure if it will come back in a following year; only time will tell.